j-easy/easy-batch/README.md

 # What is Easy Batch?

 Easy Batch is a framework that aims to simplify batch processing with Java.
+It was specifically designed for simple ETL jobs.
 Writing batch applications requires a **lot** of boilerplate code: reading, writing, filtering, parsing and validating data, logging, reporting to name a few..
-The idea is to free you from these tedious tasks and let you focus on your application's logic.
+The idea is to free you from these tedious tasks and let you focus on your batch application's logic.

 # How does it work?